r3mko/ZMPT101B/README.md

 ZMPT101B(uint8_t _pin)
 ```

-Constructor has a parameters for analog input to which it is connected.
+The constructor with the analog input to which it is connected.

 ### **getVoltagetAC()**